Please look at my ‘About Me’ page for details of some of the projects I have worked on. The range of services I offer include:

 My name is Roger Maidment and I am based in East London.
 I have extensive project delivery experience gained at a senior level on some of the largest international events, managing budgets in the tens of millions of pounds.
 I also have a genuine passion for grass roots sport and for promoting participation and healthy lifestyles.
 This year (2017) I am combining my experience and passion to build a new career as a freelancer in the events industry.
 It’s something I’m really excited about, having waited far too long to grasp the opportunity.

-I was employed by Transport for London until this year (2017); prior to that I worked for the Metropolitan Police.
+I was employed by Transport for London until quite recently; prior to that I worked for the Metropolitan Police.
 I’ve dedicated many years to the public sector and have been fortunate enough to work in key roles on some challenging but rewarding projects.

 I was the Finance & Commercial Manager in the team that delivered the 2007 Grand Depart of the Tour de France in London, responsible for: